Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 * My Yoda-mentor Simen Daehlen for being there when I lost my way and didnt know how to get back and for showing me a README file I actually understood and could use (Geomint; you rock!) and just the kick-ass person he is!

 * Everybody at Slack for their support, tips and humor!

+* Richard Williams, for a second pair of eyes and his git knowledge.

 For his undying love and support and always being there, my love, you know who you are ;)